 By Gidi Grinstein and Ari Afilalo

 The story of Janusz Korczak – the world-renowned Polish-Jewish educator and author, who declined to save his own life and stayed with his orphans in the Warsaw Ghetto and to their death in Treblinka – has inspired millions.
 But there were hundreds and thousands of Korczaks in every ghetto and every concentration camp.
 They were teachers, social workers, doctors, community professionals and lay leaders who continued to serve their fellow Jews.
-They educated children, served the elderly, the sick and those in need, studied and taught Torah and performed weddings and Brises even in the harshest conditions of unbearable hunger, inhumane sanitation and a permanent threat and reality of terrorism.
+They educated children, served the elderly, needy and sick, studied and taught Torah and performed weddings and Brises even in the harshest conditions of unbearable hunger, inhumane sanitation and a permanent threat and reality of terrorism.

 In his article, Rabbinical Leadership in the Ghettos (Hebrew, 2004), Dan Cristal analyzes the fundamental dilemma rabbis like Rabbi Oshry faced.
 They needed to establish whether the Shoah was a time of martyrdom (She’at Shmad) or a time of ‘saving a life’ (Pikuach Nefesh).
 The former mandates refusing any transgression (isur) to the point of risking one’s life (yehareg u’bal ya’avor).
 The latter requires saving one’s soul by putting in abeyance all commandments except idolatry (Avodah Zara), immoral relations (Giluy Arayot) and shedding blood (Shfichut Damim).